Impact of LIGO-Virgo black hole binaries on gravitational wave background searches

-Fig.~\ref{fig:omega}, however, does not give a completely accurate picture of the prospects for the detectability of the GW background.
-While any power-law that touches the sensitivity curves shown in Fig.~\ref{fig:omega} can be detected, for example with LISA assuming $\sigma_A = 0.6$ a flat GW background can be detected even if it doesn't touch the solid green curve.
-As the foreground for LISA is a power-law with spectral index $2/3$, detecting a GW background with $\alpha=2/3$ requires a larger amplitude, and therefore that power-law cuts the sensitivity curve for LISA in Fig.~\ref{fig:omega}.
-The minimal detectable amplitude for a given value of $\alpha$ can be more clearly read from Fig.~\ref{fig:alpha}.
-The amplitudes for each experiment in these plots are given at a reference frequency that roughly corresponds to the best power-law sensitivity of the experiment.
+Fig.~\ref{fig:omega}, however, does not give a complete picture of the detectability of the primordial GW background.
+While any power-law that touches the sensitivity curves shown in Fig.~\ref{fig:omega} can be detected, for example with LISA assuming $\sigma_A = 0.6$ a flat primordial GW background can be detected even if it doesn't touch the solid green curve.
+As the foreground for LISA is a power-law with spectral index $2/3$, detecting a primordial GW background with $\alpha=2/3$ requires a larger amplitude, and therefore that power-law cuts the sensitivity curve for LISA in Fig.~\ref{fig:omega}.
+We show the minimal detectable amplitude for a given value of $\alpha$ at the peak sensitivity of each experiment in Fig.~\ref{fig:alpha}.
+For example, we see that for the primordial GW background with $\alpha = 2/3$ to be detectable by LISA, its amplitude needs to be higher than $3\times 10^{-12}$ at $3\,{\rm mHz}$, assuming the current uncertainties in the BBH merger rate.

-Finally, for an easy comparison of different cases, we have collected in Table~\ref{table:flat} the values of minimal detectable amplitude of a flat, $\alpha=0$, GW background.
-In this table we show the result also in the case that the uncertainties in $\alpha$ are accounted for in the Fisher analysis.
-This is denoted with $\sigma_{\alpha,0} \to \infty$, and the case where $\alpha$ is fixed is denoted by $\sigma_{\alpha,0} \to 0$.
-In practice, in the latter case we calculate the Fisher matrix only in $\Omega$ and $A$, whereas in the former case we calculate it in $\Omega$, $A$ and $\alpha$.
+Finally, for an easy comparison of different cases, in Table~\ref{table:flat} we show the values of minimal detectable amplitude of a flat, $\alpha=0$, primordial GW background, including also the case that the uncertainties in $\alpha$ are accounted for in the Fisher analysis.
+The latter case denoted with $\sigma_{\alpha,0} \to \infty$, and the case where $\alpha$ is fixed is denoted by $\sigma_{\alpha,0} \to 0$.
 When $\alpha$ is included in the Fisher analysis, the result depends also on the reference frequency $f_{\rm ref}$.
 In Table~\ref{table:flat} the reference frequencies for each experiment are fixed in the same way as in Fig.~\ref{fig:alpha}.
-In all cases the minimal detectable amplitude of the GW background is determined by requiring that $\sigma_\Omega/\Omega < {\rm SNR}_c^{-1}$.
+In all cases the minimal detectable amplitude of the primordial GW background is determined by requiring that $\sigma_\Omega/\Omega < {\rm SNR}_c^{-1}$.
 For the first row in the table we assume that the foreground is known and calculate the Fisher matrix only in $\Omega$.
-As described above, this corresponds to the usual power-law integrated result.
+As described above, this corresponds to the usual PI result.